 Leadership is Not Management

 Confusing leading with managing is another big mistake made in business.
+There’s a difference between leadership and management.
 While the two aren’t mutually exclusive, they serve entirely different purposes.
 As educator and management consultant Peter Druker explains, “Management is doing things right; leadership is doing the right things.”

-What he means is leaders are responsible for casting a vision of a better future, strategizing on the organization’s direction and motivating their teams to achieve the company’s overarching objective.
+What he means is leaders are responsible for casting a vision of a better future, strategizing on the organization’s direction, and motivating their teams to achieve the company’s overarching objective.
 On the other hand, managers don’t need to be sources of inspiration.
 Their function is ensuring the leader’s vision comes to fruition.
-They do this by training employees, planning, directing and delegating out work and monitoring the success of these initiatives.
+They do this by training, planning, directing, delegating, and monitoring success.

 Leadership is Not One Size Fits All